4. User Experience Design¶

 Activation enables the User to access the Wallet Solution's functionalities for securely obtaining, presenting, and managing their Electronic Attestations.
 The activation process involves User Authentication with the Wallet Instance using their digital identity, which enables the generation of the PID.

-Below are the functional and the User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution:
+Below are the User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution:

 The Wallet Provider MUST allow the User to remove the PID issued during the activation phase.
 In addition, the PID Provider SHOULD allow the User to revoke the issued PID through a specific Touchpoint.
 The Wallet Provider MUST allow the User to always have the option to request the deactivation of their Wallet Instance, even in the absence of the device on which it was installed.
 For further details, please refer to the Deactivation of the Wallet Instance and Management of Electronic Attestations sections.